Polyanyanwu/football-quiz-pp2/README.md

     The three JavaScript files in the application were validated using the JSHINT.
     ####    <b>1.
 The controller.js </b>
     The controller was tested using [JSHINT](https://jshint.com/).
 To eliminate known warnings with the JSHINT I added the following

-    /*jshint esversion: 6 */ for the ES6 to accept const and other ES6 features used /*jshint -W030 */ //ignore warnings due to use of tenary operator /*globals $:false */ // accept $ as global variable while testing with jshint I ended up with the following jshint output:
+    - /*jshint esversion: 6 */ for the ES6 to accept const and other ES6 features used
+    - /*jshint -W030 */ //ignore warnings due to use of ternary operator
+    - /*globals $:false */ // accept $ as global variable while testing with jshint

+    I ended up with the following jshint output:

     ![JSHINT Validation Result for controller.js](/docs/controller_jshint.png)
     #### <b>2.
 The model.js</b>
     Both the model.js had only the warning about the use of Strict Mode.